nablarch/nablarch-document/en/examples/13/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To output Logbook logs with Nablarch's log output function, make the following settings in **log.properties**.
+It is recommended to define a logger for Logbook, as Logbook requires the log level to be set to TRACE.

-* Set the log level to TRACE because logs are output at the TRACE level
+* Set the log level to TRACE, as Logbook logs output at the TRACE level.
 * Set the log output destination

 In this sample, the output destination is set to :java:extdoc:`StandardOutputLogWriter (output to standard output) <nablarch.core.log.basic.StandardOutputLogWriter>`